kiddiRU/Verk1_H1/Project/README.md

 - teams.json
 - tournament.json
-Initially, these files should only contain "{}", as you use the program creating players, teams, tournaments, etc, these files will store the information.
+Initially, these files should only contain "{}", as you use the program creating clubs, players, teams, tournaments, etc, these files will store the information.
 Tampering with these files manually could break the system and is strongly advised against.